 - Scarecrow Template (available as SVG and PDF)

-Remove the backing from the shadowboxes.
+Remove the backing from the honey pecan shadowboxes.
 Cut pieces of patterned paper to cover the back.

-Use a cutting machine or X-Acto knife to cut scarecrow faces from the different colors of vinyl.
+Use a cutting machine or X-Acto knife to cut scarecrow faces from the different vinyl colors.

 Arrange the pieces so you have them set for each of the three frames.